 Tekoa - St. John is a very small town located in the state of Washington.
 With a population of 3,855 people and just one neighborhood, Tekoa - St. John is the 155th largest community in Washington.
-Tekoa - St. John has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Tekoa - St. John was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Tekoa - St. John is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Tekoa - St. John is a town of managers, professionals, and service providers.
-There are especially a lot of people living in Tekoa - St. John who work in management occupations (17.62%), office and administrative support (10.79%), and teaching (8.36%).
+Overall, Tekoa - St. John is a town of professionals, managers, and service providers.
+There are especially a lot of people living in Tekoa - St. John who work in management occupations (17.18%), office and administrative support (10.78%), and farm management occupations (8.97%).

-Telecommuters are a relatively large percentage of the workforce: 10.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Tekoa - St. John telecommute to their jobs.
+Overall, about 11.72% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Tekoa - St. John does not have a public transit system used by locals to get to and from work.
+Tekoa - St. John is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Tekoa - St. John is a somewhat ethnically-diverse town.
 The people who call Tekoa - St. John home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tekoa - St. John residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Tekoa - St. John include German, Irish, English, Scottish, and Norwegian.